This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Note: We have received many questions about getting travel insurance if you are 69 or older.
 If that’s you, check out Insure My Trip to see more insurance options.

-Read more: The Best Health Insurance Options for Nomads and Long-Term TravelersTwo of these companies, Genki and SafetyWing, have recently introduced more comprehensive health insurance options for nomads and people living their lives across multiple countries called Genki Resident and SafetyWing Nomad Health.
+Genki and SafetyWing, have recently introduced more comprehensive health insurance options for nomads and people living their lives across multiple countries called Genki Native and SafetyWing Nomad Complete.

 Let’s face it, health insurance is a pretty boring topic, and it’s a pain in the booty to figure out how it all works.

-That’s why we wanted to create what is hopefully an easily understandable and comprehensive breakdown of these two health insurance options.
+That’s why we wanted to create what is hopefully an easily understandable and comprehensive breakdown of these two health insurance options for nomads and long-term travelers.

 While we were researching, we read the fine print of both policies and reached out to both Genki and SafetyWing to ask A LOT of questions.

-We’ll explain what both health insurance policies cover and how much they cost to help you decide if Genki Resident or SafetyWing Nomad Health might be a better option for you than typical travel insurance.
+We’ll explain what both health insurance policies cover and how much they cost to help you decide if Genki Native or SafetyWing Nomad Complete might be a better option for you than typical travel insurance.

 And If you’re from the US, where health insurance can be an inscrutable nightmare, these options may be especially interesting for you.